-Watching movies about finance (and money) are an excellent way to learn about the history of how money, investments, and various scandals have impacted the different economies around the world.
+Watching movies about wall street and finance are an excellent way to learn about the history of how money, investments, and various scandals have impacted the different economies around the world.
 Primarily, in the United States of America.

-The first finance movie I ever watched was in my 12th-grade Economics class; it was Wall Street by Oliver Stone.
+The first finance movie I ever watched was in my 12th-grade Economics class; it was the original movie Wall Street by Oliver Stone.

 At the time I thought; A movie about the stock market?
 How Boring!